randyaajr/resume-webpage/README.md

 # Resume Webpage
 ---------

  This is a complete resume in website format.
-I have taken what i have learned in UXD (User experience design) to provide meaningful and relevant experience to the recruiter veiwing my resume.
+I have taken what I have learned in UXD (User experience design) to provide meaningful and relevant experience to the recruiter veiwing my resume.

 ## Built With
-This section lists the frameworks I used to built this project.
+This section lists the languages and frameworks I used to built this project.
 * [HTML](https://en.wikipedia.org/wiki/HTML)
 * [CSS](https://en.wikipedia.org/wiki/CSS)
 * [Bootstrap](https://getbootstrap.com)